 Working from home or alternative work locations can be a highly portable, flexible career option.
 Advances in information technologies are making it possible for more employers to offer virtual employment opportunities.
 Here are some tips for finding virtual work.

-Avoid Scams.
+Avoid scams.
 Some work-at-home positions are not legitimate, so heed the warning signs.
 If a job sounds too good to be true, it probably is.
 Steer away from positions requiring you to pay a fee for information, training or a starter kit.
 If an advertisement states you can make a lot of money in a hurry with no experience, it might be a fraud.
 Skip virtual job postings using terms like "immediate hire" and "fresh talent needed."
-Avoid jobs suggesting you start your own business.
 If you have any reservations, ask for references or check with the Better Business Bureau before continuing the hiring process.

 Use applicable search terms.
-Finding virtual employment online is similar to finding onsite employment, but virtual positions often appear in employment searches with some specific keywords.
+Finding virtual employment online is like finding onsite employment, but virtual positions often appear in employment searches with some specific keywords.
 Use terms like the following in conjunction with terms that apply to your job field:

 - Anywhere U.S.